spencertipping/ni/doc/cell.md

 4
 ```

 The intify hash operator, `h`, does the same thing using hashes.
+You can
+optionally append a number to `h` if you want hashes within a certain range.
+By
+default you'll get unsigned 32-bit integers.

 ```bash
 $ echo -e "The\ntide\nrises\nthe\ntide\nfalls" > tide.csv